numba/numba/docs/source/cuda/cuda_array_interface.rst

 .. note:: In Numba's terminology, the *default stream* for a Device Array is a
-          property of the Device Array specifying the stream in which Numba will enqueue asynchronous transfers on if no other stream is provided as an argument to the function invoking the transfer.
+          property of the Device Array specifying the stream in which Numba will enqueue asynchronous transfers if no other stream is provided as an argument to the function invoking the transfer.
 It is not the same as the `Default Stream
           <https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#default-stream>`_
           in normal CUDA terminology.

-Resulting from these properties, these consequences are intended:
+Numba's synchronization behavior results in the following intended
+consequences:

-- Exchanging data either as a Producer or a Consumer should generally be correct, provided the other side of the interaction also follows the CAI synchronization semantics.
+- Exchanging data either as a Producer or a Consumer will be correct without the need for any further action from the User, provided that the other side of the interaction also follows the CAI synchronization semantics.
 - The User is expected not to launch kernels or other operations on streams that are not the default stream for their parameters, because doing so would violate the requirements for a Producer.

-  - Warning the user when they do this could be added.
+  - Warning the User when they do this could be added.
 The present implementation is a minimal prototype to help illustrate the interface specification.

-The user may override synchronization behaviour in Numba by setting the environment variable ``NUMBA_CUDA_ARRAY_INTERFACE_SYNC`` or the config variable ``CUDA_ARRAY_INTERFACE_SYNC`` to ``0`` (see :ref:`GPU Support Environment Variables <numba-envvars-gpu-support>`).
+The User may override synchronization behavior in Numba by setting the environment variable ``NUMBA_CUDA_ARRAY_INTERFACE_SYNC`` or the config variable ``CUDA_ARRAY_INTERFACE_SYNC`` to ``0`` (see :ref:`GPU Support Environment Variables <numba-envvars-gpu-support>`).
 When set, Numba will not synchronize